inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

     0011  byte      Unused
     0012  int32     Repulsion flags; 0x00000001: disabled (float down); 0x00000008: strong repulsor

-### Critter AI Hints 12/0/7

-### Triggers 12/0/x (with exceptions)
+#### Triggers 12/0/x (with exceptions)

 The type of the trigger object determines its cause.
 The marker data is then that of [actions](../Actions.md).

 Trigger Types:

-    0: Entry Trigger; Hacker enters tile
+    0: Entry; Hacker enters tile
-    1: Null Trigger; Must be set off externally.
+    1: Null;            Must be set off externally.
 Also used as data storage.
-    2:
+    2: Floor;
     3: Player Death;    Used to resurrect Hacker
+    4: Deatch Watch;    When certain objects (or types of objects) are destroyed.
+Common for CPU nodes.
+    5: Area Enter;      Unused
+    6: Area Continuous; Unused
+    7: This is not a trigger!
+See AI hints above.
-    8: Level Entry Trigger; Used for instance to initialize starting health
+    8: Level Entry;     Used for instance to initialize starting health
+    9: Continuous;      Unused
     10: This is not a trigger!
 See repulsors above.
+    11: Ecology;
+    12: SHODAN;         Triggered when level security changes

-#### Conditions
+##### Conditions

 Nearly all triggers have conditions based on [game variables](../Conditions.md#game-variable-conditions).